-The success of NCLC is built upon the innovation, best practices, and shared experiences of educators and administrators in the field.
-Share your ideas and successes by leading a session at the 2020 NCLC in Orlando, Florida.
-The official conference starts from May 8-10, with optional pre-conference activities on May 7.
+The success of the National Chinese Language Conference (NCLC) is built upon the innovation, best practices, and shared experiences of educators and administrators in the field.
+Share your ideas and successes by leading a session at the 2023 NCLC.

 As a session presenter, you will have an opportunity to:

 - Share your knowledge and experiences, and gather valuable feedback from peers

 - Showcase your educational programs and partnerships to a national audience

 - Help shape the agenda of the Chinese language education community

 - Receive a discount on your NCLC registration fee

 If you have any questions, please contact us directly via firstname.lastname@example.org.